thanujaDev26/ECommerce-Mobile/README.md

-# 🛍️ ShopIt – Sri Lankan Handcraft E-commerce App
+# 🛍️ Ceylona – Sri Lankan Handcraft E-commerce Platform

 ![ShopIt Banner](https://github.com/thanujaDev26/ECommerce-Mobile/blob/main/assets/main_icon_2.png)

-**ShopIt** is a mobile application designed to connect buyers and sellers of authentic Sri Lankan traditional handcrafts from all corners of the island.
+**Ceyloan** is a mobile application designed to connect buyers and sellers of authentic Sri Lankan traditional handcrafts from all corners of the island.
 Whether you’re looking to purchase unique handmade products or showcase your craft to a wider audience, ShopIt is your gateway.

 ## Architecture Diagram of the Full stack Project
 ![ShopIt Banner](https://github.com/thanujaDev26/ECommerce-Mobile/blob/main/assets/diagram.png)